Ulm-IQO/qudi/docs/data_storage.md

 By default all file based data is stored in daily sub-directories of the qudi data directory (default is `<user_home>/qudi/Data/` but it can be changed via global config parameter `default_data_dir`).

+Standalone scripts that use the qudi data storage objects obviously do not need to follow any convention and can customize `root_dir` however they like.

 ## Saving data